Privacy Statement for Outreachy

 Unless you consent, Outreachy will never process or share the personal data you provide to us except as described below.

 Outreachy organizers, approved applicants, approved mentors, or approved coordinators for the currently active round can see additional data about approved coordinators and mentors, such as:

 Outreachy organizers, approved applicants, approved mentors, or approved coordinators for the currently active round can see additional data about approved communities, approved mentored projects, and approved mentors:

 When an approved Outreachy applicant records a contribution to a mentored project, Outreachy displays information to approved mentors and coordinators to help inform their intern selection and resolve intern selection conflicts across multiple projects or communities.
 If you do not record a contribution, this information is not displayed.
 People who are logged into the Outreachy website who are approved coordinators or approved mentors for any community in the participating round can see additional data about approved applicants who record a contribution to a mentored project:

-Only Outreachy organizers will have access to the following private personal data for applicants who have filled out an eligibility form:
+Only Outreachy organizers and designated applicant reviewers will have access to the following private personal data for applicants who have filled out an initial application:

-If you wish to remove your eligibility information from the Outreachy website, please contact us via our Personal Data Request Form.
-Currently removing the eligibility information means that any recorded contributions or applications to mentored projects will be deleted, and you will not be eligible to be accepted as an Outreachy intern.
-We are working on features to allow more fine-grained data removal after the application period is over.
+If you wish to remove your initial application information from the Outreachy website, please contact us via our Personal Data Request Form.
+Currently, removing the initial application information means that any recorded contributions or applications to mentored projects will be deleted, and you will not be eligible to be accepted as an Outreachy intern.
+We are working on features to allow more fine-grained data removal.

 The Software Freedom Conservancy will collect personal data from interns that is necessary to fulfill its contractual obligations and make payments to interns.
 This information is not sold or distributed to third parties.